 Rachel Lapp Whitt

-At the heart of her contributions to founding and sustaining Bloom is her relationship with her daughter, whose imagination is a constant reminder to Rachel and her partner of the opportunity to nurture creativity and possibility.
+At the heart of her contributions to founding and sustaining Bloom is her relationship with her child, whose imagination is a constant reminder to Rachel and her spouse of the opportunity to nurture creativity and possibility.
 They live in Bloomington and are advocates for childhood cancer research.